 A dividend Reinvestment plan is the option opted by the investor to reinvest the amount of cash dividend payable by the company to that investor into the new shares of the underlying securities on the date of the payment of dividend thereby saving the brokerage and other fees that is incurred if the same cash is used to purchase the shares from the market.

 What is a Dividend Reinvestment Plan?

-In a normal scenario, a person receives the dividends from a share through checks or bank transfers, however, in case of DRIP, dividends are not received by the investor, they are automatically used to purchase more shares of issuing company.
-Further, the DRIP are not traded on exchanges and hence are not marketable directly.
-Dividend Reinvestment Plans are typically issued from company’s own reserves and hence are redeemable through the company itself.
+In a normal scenario, a person receives dividends from a share through checks or bank transfers, however, in the case of DRIP, dividends are not received by the investor, they are automatically used to purchase more shares of issuing company.
+Further, the DRIP is not traded on exchanges and hence are not marketable directly.
+Dividend Reinvestment Plans are typically issued from the company’s own reserves and hence are redeemable through the company itself.